EDF Smart Meter: Installations, Help & Support

 If it's been more than an hour since you topped up your EDF smart meter and the credit has still not appeared, you can enter your Unique Transaction Reference Number (UTRN) into the meter manually to add credit.
 This will be sent either by text or email.
 If you topped up at the shop, this number will be on your receipt.

 EDF Smart Meter App

-We highly recommend downloading the EDF app if you have a smart meter.
+We highly recommend downloading the app if you have an EDF smart meter.
 With the app, you'll be able to do the following: